litl/rauth/README.markdown

 Using the package is quite simple.
 Ensure that Python Requests is installed.
 Import the relavent module and start utilizing OAuth endpoints!

 Let's get a user's Twitter timeline.
-Start by creating a service container object:
+Start by creating a service container
+object:

-    from webauth.service import OAuth1Service
+    from rauth.service import OAuth1Service

     # Get a real consumer key & secret from https://dev.twitter.com/apps/new
     twitter = OAuth1Service(